brikis98/yevgeniy-brikman-homepage/_posts/2013-05-07-shit-recruiters-say.md

 > if you might have time for a quick chat, i'd like to share a principal-level
 > swe opportunity:

-Worst valentines day card ever.
+Worst Valentine's Day card ever.

 > **Subject**: looking for a great technical dev manager!
 >